For Exclusive Offers & Latest Info: Enter your email!

 If when you join the vessel the skipper believes you are not capable of completing these exercises, you will probably not be allowed to embark.
 If you have any doubts at all about your ability to complete these exercises safely, you must contact your doctor before attempting them.

 Unless stated otherwise on the ‘Dates & Prices’ tab, you must join the boat at 0900 hrs on the start day.
 It is important you are not late as the pre-trip briefing will start shortly after that time.
 You will disembark at 1200hrs on the end day.
-Exact start and end locations may vary depending on your trip date. please see the ‘Dates & Prices’ tab.
-Due to scheduled crew rest and maintenance periods it is not possible to stay on the boat outside of the proscribed times.
+Exact start and end locations may vary depending on your trip date.

 We plan our routes very carefully and build in lots of spare time to ensure that we arrive at our end destination on time.
 However, particularly on offshore and ocean trips, we cannot guarantee that we will arrive by the end date.
 It is incredibly are (maybe three times in ten years?) but bad weather or mechanical issues mean it can happen.